 Rib cage pain is a common complaint that can result from many factors, ranging from a fractured rib to lung cancer.
-The pain associated with the rib cage may be sudden and sharp or dull and aching.
+The pain may be sudden and sharp or dull and aching.

 Many cases of rib cage pain are not linked to serious conditions and resolve on their own or with minimal treatment.
 Others, however, are medical emergencies requiring immediate intervention.